Brook trout: Salters

+When Europeans first settled in Eastern North America, semi-anadromous or sea-run brook trout, commonly called "salters", ranged from southern New Jersey, north throughout the Canadian maritime provinces, and west to Hudson Bay.
+Salters are a short-lived form of brook trout that inhabit smaller bodies of water and exhibit less predacious behavior than coasters.
+They may spend up to three months at sea feeding on crustaceans, fish, and marine worms in the spring.
+During this time they won't stray more than a few miles from the river mouth, but then return to freshwater tributaries to spawn in the late summer or autumn.
+While in saltwater, salters gain a more silvery color, losing much of the distinctive markings seen in freshwater.
+However, within two weeks of returning to freshwater, they assume typical brook trout color and markings.
+Salters have faced threats such as habitat destruction, water pollution, and water way damming that have led to their declining population numbers across the Northeastern United States.

 Description

 The brook trout has a dark green to brown color, with a distinctive marbled pattern (called vermiculation) of lighter shades across the flanks and back and extending at least to the dorsal fin, and often to the tail.
 A distinctive sprinkling of red dots, surrounded by blue halos, occurs along the flanks.
 The belly and lower fins are reddish in color, the latter with white leading edges.
 Often, the belly, particularly of the males, becomes very red or orange when the fish are spawning.
 Typical lengths of the brook trout vary from 25 to 65 cm, and weights from 0.3 to 3 kg.
 The maximum recorded length is 86 cm and maximum weight 6.6 kg.
 Brook trout can reach at least seven years of age, with reports of 15-year-old specimens observed in California habitats to which the species has been introduced.
 Growth rates are dependent on season, age, water and ambient air temperatures, and flow rates.
 In general, flow rates affect the rate of change in the relationship between temperature and growth rate.
 For example, in spring, growth increased with temperature at a faster rate with high flow rates than with low flow rates.